-Chris was a founding editor of the journal ephemera: theory & politics in organization, one of the first open access journals in the field of organization studies, and is a managing editor of MayFly Books.
+Chris was a founding editor of the journal ephemera: theory & politics in organization, one of the first open access journals in the field of organization studies, and managing editor of MayFly Books.
 He has an ongoing research, and practical, interest in radical, open-access publishing in academia.
 Chris is on the editorial board of Organization Studies and is book-review editor for Organization.

 PhD Industrial and Business Studies, Warwick Business School

 BA (Hons) Interdisciplinary Human Studies, University of Bradford

 King, D. and Land, C. (2018) ‘The democratic rejection of democracy: Performative failure and the limits of critical performativity in an organizational change project’, Human Relations.
 Sage Journals